-CHAD CARLSON (Kinesiology), Stephen Maiullo (Modern and Classical Languages), Pablo Peschiera (English)
+CHAD CARLSON (Kinesiology), ANDREW DELL'OLIO (Philosophy), Stephen Maiullo (Modern and Classical Languages), Pablo Peschiera (English)

 - The Power of Immigration and Acculturation Narratives to Cross Borders and Build Bridges

-Two courses — Interdisciplinary Studies 200: Encounter with Cultures and Interdisciplinary Studies 440: Senior Seminar — will explore the vital educational effects of crossing borders, both across and within cultures.
+Three courses — Encounter with Cultures (IDS 200, GLD), Senior Seminar: Between the World and You (IDS 495, SRS) and Spanish for Social Justice (SPAN 122, FL2) — will explore the vital educational effects of crossing borders, both across and within cultures.
 Border-crossing generates the dissonance of cultural adjustments but also builds bridges and connections.
 Looking at and listening to the borders people within our community have to cross on a daily basis (mental, emotional, cultural, racial, socioeconomic, academic) teaches the bridge-building skills of perspective, understanding and empathy.
-By looking at common texts through different disciplines, students will learn that knowledge is multivalent, best seen through different lenses, and discover the power of the liberal arts at the intersection of multiple disciplines.
+By looking at common texts through different disciplines, students will learn that knowledge is multivalent, best seen through different lenses.
+They will discover the power of the liberal arts at the intersection of multiple disciplines.
 By analyzing the composition of narratives — from the elemental parts of storytelling and how they reflect culture, to what cultural ingredients are used, even to ways of speaking and the places where it takes place — students will better understand the immersive power of listening and storytelling.
-These courses build toward action, empowering students to respond to issues of immigration and acculturation in our society, our community and our college.
+These courses build toward action, empowering students to respond to issues of immigration and acculturation in our society, our community, and our college.

-Two linked courses will explore peace movements from an interdisciplinary perspective and provide a foundation for the peace and justice minor.
-Dr. Koch will integrate historical biography into exercises and writing in her Sociology 101: Introduction to Sociology and Social Problems (fall 2017).
-Dr. Petit will create a new course, HIST 200: Peace Movements (spring 2018), which will incorporate sociological theories into historical analysis.
-Both linked courses will involve interdisciplinary analysis and cross teaching and will be informed by Sociological Imagination by C. Wright Mills.
-Mills indicated in this seminal work that you cannot understand biography without understanding history in which the person lived.
-In essence, one needs to understand personal experience within the context of the social experience of the era in which one lived.
-Students in both courses will create a website that presents sociological and historical analysis of peace movement pioneers and activists.
-Students will also have an opportunity to apply for a summer research project that involves creating a website that explores the life and work of esteemed Hope alumnus A.J.
-Muste.
-Overall, these linked classes will model an interdisciplinary approach to a topic of study that has become more relevant in recent years, and will provide students with tools to understand current movements like Black Lives Matter and the North Dakota Access Pipeline protests.
+Three linked courses explore peace movements from an interdisciplinary perspective and provide a foundation for the Peace and Justice minor.
+Two courses, a thematic version of Sociology 101: Introduction to Sociology and Social Problems and History 200: Peace Movements in the 20th-century United States, integrate sociological theories and historical analysis.
+As C. Wright Mills showed in his seminal Sociological Imagination, one needs to understand personal experience within the context of the social experience of the era in which one lived.
+Students in both courses will create a website that presents sociological and historical analysis of peace movement pioneers and activists and have an opportunity to apply for a summer research project that explores peacemakers who emerged from Hope College and Holland, Michigan.
+Overall, these linked classes will model an interdisciplinary approach to an urgent topic of study and provide students with tools to understand current movements like Black Lives Matter and the North Dakota Access Pipeline protests.

 - The Healing of Memories in Post-Conflict Societies